parchinski/trello-clone/README.md

 ### Dependencies

-THis project uses the following dependencies:
+This project uses the following dependencies:

 - React
 - NextJS